 After several days of work, this is what it looked like under the house.
 While not quite pristine, conditions down there have definitely improved.

-We ended up filling the dumpster with the remains of that summer’s fencing project, the old chimneys from the furnaces and a bunch of other random stuff.
-I believe this as dumpster number 19, but at this point I’ve actually lost count.
+We ended up filling one and a half dumpsters with the remains of the old insulation.
+The second dumpster was then filled to the brim thanks to that summer’s fencing project, the old chimneys from the furnaces and a bunch of other random stuff.
+I believe these were dumpster number 18 and 19, but at this point I’ve actually lost count.